cyberholics/Cyber-Injection-Attack-Detection-With-Machine-Learning/README.md

 ## This project uses Xgboost to detect whether an API request contains a cybersecurity attack/injection.

 #### The Data
-Data is the foundation of all AI projects, theefore this project was built on quality security data from [Wallarm data competition](https://www.kaggle.com/competitions/wallarm-ml-hackathon).
+Data is the foundation of all AI projects, therefore this project was built on quality security data from [Wallarm data competition](https://www.kaggle.com/competitions/wallarm-ml-hackathon).

 #### The task